NeuraiProject/neurai-history-list/README.md

 Technically, a transaction has been broadcasted on the network.
 That transaction typically contains

-- One or more unspent transaction outputs (UTXOs) to cover the miner fee, Alice needs to pay some RVN to send an asset.
+- One or more unspent transaction outputs (UTXOs) to cover the miner fee, Alice needs to pay some XNA to send an asset.
 - One or more UTXOs for the LEMONADE transfer, like input 20 LEMONADE, output one to BOB and 19 back to a change address.

 ## Install

-`npm install @ravenrebels/ravencoin-history-list`
+`npm install @neuraiproject/neurai-history-list`

 ## How to use

-As a developer, you have to ask a Ravencoin node for the address deltas (getaddressdelta).
+As a developer, you have to ask a Neurai node for the address deltas (getaddressdelta).
 The address deltas represents everything that has come in and out from your addresses.

-`  import {getHistory } from "@ravenrebels/ravencoin-history-list";`
+`  import {getHistory } from "@neuraiproject/neurai-history-list";`

 OK so you invoke the method getHistory with deltas as argument.
 `const history = getHistory(deltas);`